Galaxy S9 guides is an online community for owners of Galaxy S9 or S9+ to help fellow owners.

 Since Galaxy S6, Samsung has included the Pro mode in many of its phones.
 But the quality of photos taken in the Pro mode depends on the phone hardware and software.

 With Galaxy S9 camera Pro mode, some users now can easily get many far better photos than in the Auto mode.

 - Adjust the aperture to use the dual apertures as explained in this guide.

 - Adjust the autofocus mode.

 You may want to try the Pro mode whenever you are not satisfied with photos taken in the Auto mode or other camera modes.

-Or, if the lighting conditions vary dramatically in different parts of the photo, you can choose the proper ISO value, shutter speed, white balance and exposure … Read the rest
+Or, if the lighting conditions vary dramatically in different parts of the photo, you can choose the proper ISO value, shutter speed, white balance, … Read the rest